Estimating Design Operating Characteristics in Bayesian Adaptive Clinical Trials: Introduction

-Therefore, despite the appeal of Bayesian adaptive designs for COVID-19 trials, time consuming simulation studies were considered a major hurdle given the urgency of the situation.
-A common endpoint used in this context is the ordinal scale of disease progression defined by the World Health Organization (WHO) \citep{WHO20} with the goal of evaluating the effect of therapeutics in reducing the severity of COVID-19.
-The Proportional Odds (PO) ordinal logistic regression can then be used for the analysis \citep{HarLin20}.
+The methods proposed in the present article aremotivated by a clinical trial design exercise in the context of the COVID-19 pandemic.
+A brief introduction to this clinical trial is provided in Section~\ref{Sec:trial}.
+In early discussions among the team of investigators, the ordinal scale disease progression endpoint, as defined by the World Health Organization (WHO) \citep{WHO20}, was considered as the primary endpoint of the trial with the goal of evaluating the effect of the intervention in reducing the severity of COVID-19.
+The Proportional Odds (PO) ordinal logistic regression was considered as the analysis model which is one of the simplest statistical models used for the analysis of the ordinal scale outcome \citep{HarLin20}.
 Bayesian inference for the PO model, however, requires MCMC sampling since the analytic form of the posterior is not available.
-Therefore, assessment of DOC for Bayesian trials with the ordinal scale outcome requires extensive simulations with significant computational burden.
+Therefore, assessing DOCs for Bayesian trials with the ordinal scale outcome requires extensive simulations and carries a significant computational burden.
+The computational requirements, together with the uncertainty of the risk associated with the levels of the ordinal scale outcome, resulted in a simplification of the design that used a binary endpoint.
+This shifted the focus to the risk of infection rather than disease severitywhich was a necessary change to meet deadlines for funding applications and regulatory approvals dictated by the time-sensitive situation.

+As a motivating example, we consider the hypothetical case with the ordinal scale disease progression outcome and the PO model used in the design of the above COVID-19 trial.
+The link between COVID-19 infection and disease severity may have been strong prior to vaccination.
+In the absence of a strong association, however, changing the primary outcome for computational reasons would not have been acceptable and could have impacted the patient outcomes and the efficiency or appeal of the study.
+The present work will facilitate choosing the clinically correct endpoint by addressing computational feasibility.